openstack/nova/doc/source/admin/configuration/schedulers.rst

      - By default, the scheduler spreads instances across all hosts evenly.
        Set the ``ram_weight_multiplier`` option to a negative number if you prefer stacking instead of spreading.
 Use a floating-point value.
+       If the per aggregate ``ram_weight_multiplier``
+       metadata is set, this multiplier will override the configuration option value.
+   * - [DEFAULT]
+     - ``disk_weight_multiplier``
+     - By default, the scheduler spreads instances across all hosts evenly.
+       Set the ``disk_weight_multiplier`` option to a negative number if you prefer stacking instead of spreading.
+Use a floating-point value.
+       If the per aggregate ``disk_weight_multiplier``
+       metadata is set, this multiplier will override the configuration option value.
+   * - [DEFAULT]
+     - ``cpu_weight_multiplier``
+     - By default, the scheduler spreads instances across all hosts evenly.
+       Set the ``cpu_weight_multiplier`` option to a negative number if you prefer stacking instead of spreading.
+Use a floating-point value.
+       If the per aggregate ``cpu_weight_multiplier`` metadata is set, this multiplier will override the configuration option value.
    * - [DEFAULT]
      - ``scheduler_host_subset_size``
      - New instances are scheduled on a host that is chosen randomly from a